hammcmod/RadioCraft/doc/Desk_Charger_Block.md

 - Dynamic color based on radio charge percentage
 - Blinking animation when charging, steady when full or idle
 - LED turns off when no radio present or no energy available
+- **Block Durability:** Breaks instantly with any tool or hand (strength 0.0F) and drops item when destroyed

 ---